As COTA prepares for the US Grand Prix, neighbors hope traffic and cell service improves

 Traffic during the Grand Prix and other large COTA events is historically congested.

-After the 2022 Grand Prix, Aida Ramirez, who lives just up the road in Del Valle in the Berdoll Farms neighborhood, said her 12-minute drive home was two hours in the F1 traffic.
+After the 2022 Grand Prix, Aida Ramirez, who lives just up the road in the Berdoll Farms neighborhood of Del Valle, said her 12-minute drive home was two hours in the F1 traffic.

 According to a Travis County website, construction on problem areas like Ross Road and Pearce Lane won't be completed before the event in October.
 An expansion on Kellam Road just wrapped up.
 In 2022, Elroy Road, which leads to the venue, was expanded from two lanes to five.